 What ring thicknesses are available?

-Ring thickness is a reference to the thickness of a ring's profile (see diagram to the right).
-The width of a tungsten ring and thickness of a ring may seem to have the same meaning, but actually reference very different attributes of a ring and are not interchangeable.
+Ring thickness refers to the thickness of a ring's profile (see diagram to the right).
+The width of a tungsten ring and thickness of a ring may seem to have the same meaning but actually reference very different attributes of a ring and are not interchangeable.
+Rings are most commonly sold based on their width, and thickness can vary based on the manufacturer, but the thickness will likely correlate with the width.

 What ring widths are available?